 What to Do

 Winter is the best time to visit for skiing, snowboarding, and heli-skiing.
-A popular spot for locals is Valle Nevado—close to Santiago with 17 lifts including the country's only gondola.
-Due to the resort's altitude of 9,924 feet, Valle Nevado typically receives the most snow of the Central Valley resorts, with a seasonal average of 300+ inches.
+A popular spot for locals is Valle Nevado, close to Santiago, with 17 lifts, including the country's only gondola.
+Due to its altitude of 9,924 feet (3,025 m), Valle Nevado typically receives the most snow of the Central Valley resorts, with a seasonal average of 300+ inches.

 For those who wish to skip the slopes, Chile's northern coastline makes a memorable road trip journey.
-You’ll find sleepy fishing villages, lively surf towns, and wild national parks where the desert goes right to the edge of the sea with chances to spot penguins, sea lions, and dolphins on the rocky islands of the Reserve Nacional Pingüino de Humboldt.
+You'll find sleepy fishing villages, lively surf towns, and wild national parks where the desert goes right to the edge of the sea, with chances to spot penguins, sea lions, and dolphins on the rocky islands of the Reserva Nacional Pingüino de Humboldt.

-For something unique, the Chilean territory halfway between Tahiti and Chile, called Easter Island, offers excellent scuba diving destination due to the lack of pollution and algae, making the water here one of the world's clearest.
+For something unique, the Chilean territory halfway between Tahiti and Chile, called Rapa Nui (Easter Island), offers excellent scuba diving due to the lack of pollution and algae, making the water here one of the world's clearest.
 There are several great diving spots offshore with an abundance of undisturbed marine life.

 Events in July

-Fiesta de la Nieve (Snow Festival).
-During the third or fourth week of July, the Snow Festival is held at Puerto Williams.
-It is the most important festival in the year and the one summoning the largest audiences in town.
+Fiesta de la Nieve, Puerto Williams.
+The Snow Festival is held during the third or fourth week of July.
+It's the most important festival of the year and draws the largest audiences in town.
 This event includes various art and recreation activities related to the winter season.

-Carnaval de Invierno (Winter Carnival).
-During two days, the Winter Carnival is celebrated in the city of Punta Arenas at the beginning of the winter season.
-The event ends on the banks of the Strait of Magellan with a show of fireworks that will delight both grown-ups and children.
+Carnaval de Invierno, Punta Arenas.
+The Winter Carnival is celebrated for two days at the beginning of the winter season.
+The event ends on the banks of the Strait of Magellan with a show of fireworks that will delight both adults and children.

 More Helpful Information